1933 in film: Academy Awards

 The 6th Academy Awards were held on March 16, 1934, at The Ambassador Hotel in Los Angeles.
-They were hosted by Will Rogers and Rogers also presented all of the awards.
+They were hosted by Will Rogers, who also presented all of the awards.
 This was the last time that the Oscars' eligibility period was spread over two different calendar years, creating the longest time frame for which films could be nominated: the seventeen months from August 1, 1932, to December 31, 1933.